AstrobioMike/AstrobioMike.github.io/unix/for-loops.md

   <div class="collapsible-content">
     <div class="content-inner">

-We can do it and take a look like so:
+We can test it and take a look like so:

 <pre>for item in car truck ukulele
 do